DFE-Digital/dsi-platform/src/Dfe.SignIn.Web.Help/ContentFiles/managing-users/view-user.md

 caption: General user management
 title: Viewing user details
 summary: |
-  Accessing user details will allow you to view their current permissions and allow you to make any changes.
+  See how to access user details so you can view and amend permissions.
 ---

 As an approver, reviewing user details can help you manage their access to your organisation and services, as well as monitor their activity.